Subsidy Library

 format_list_bulleted What to do

-• Cut the entire strip during late summer, after the bird breeding season, to encourage a dense sward with a variety of grasses to grow.
+• Cut the entire strip during late summer, after the bird breeding season, to encourage a dense sward.

 schedule When to do